creighton-gorai/Shiny/README.md

 Superzip is an interactive map of the US where you can view which states have superzips (Definition of Superzip: Zip Codes int he US with the highest per capita income and college graduation rates.

-Click [here](https://shiny.rstudio.com/gallery/) to see more exmaples of what you can do with Shiny!
+[Click here](https://shiny.rstudio.com/gallery/) to see Shiny gallery and more exmaples of what you can do with Shiny!

 ### Learn Shiny!